PEAK-Legacy/Trellis/README.txt

 And all you have to do to get the benefits, is to divide your code three ways:

-* Input code, that sets trellis cells or calls modifier methods (but does not run *inside* trellis rules).
+* Input code, that sets trellis cells or calls modifier methods, but does not run *inside* trellis rules.
 This kind of code is usually invoked by GUI or other I/O callbacks, or by top-level non-trellis code.

-* Processing rules that compute values, and/or make undo-able changes to cells or other data structures.
+* Processing rules that compute values, and/or make undo-able changes to cells or other data structures.  (i.e. ``@compute`` and ``@maintain`` rules.)

 * Output rules that send data on to other systems (like the screen, a socket, a database, etc.).
-This code may appear in ``@trellis.observer`` rules, or it can be "application" code that reads results from a finished trellis calculation.
+This code may appear in ``@perform`` rules, or it can be "application" code that reads results from a finished trellis calculation.

 The first and third kinds of code are inherently order-dependent, since information comes in (and must go out) in a meaningful order.
-However, by putting related outputs in the same observer (or non-trellis code), you can ensure that the required order is enforced by a single piece of code.
+However, by putting related outputs in the same performer (or non-trellis code), you can ensure that the required order is enforced by a single piece of code.
 This approach is highly bug-resistant.